thisisthedave/tasknotes/README.md

 - **Create New Task**: Opens a modal to create a new task
 - **Go to Today's Note**: Navigates to or creates today's daily note
 - **Start Pomodoro Timer**: Starts the Pomodoro timer (with task selection if none selected)
+- **Open Pomodoro Statistics**: Opens the dedicated Pomodoro statistics view
+- **Open [View] in New Window**: Opens any TaskNotes view in a separate popout window
+- **Stop Active Timer**: Stops any currently running time tracking or Pomodoro session

 ### Folder Structure